dneey/laravel-cloudwatch/README.md

 ## Basic Usage

-Drop this in your application's .env file.
+Drop this in your application's .env file with the correct AWS credentials.

 ```php
 AWS_KEY=aws-key
 AWS_SECRET=aws-secret
 ```

+That's it!

 ## AWS